zhen-wei/game-of-life/README.md

 - Utilizes WebAssembly and offscreen rendering in a worker for improved performance.
 - Using [pixi.js](https://pixijs.com/) for WebGPU/WebGL rendering.
-- Try using [unocss](https://unocss.dev/) for styling in small exercises.
+- Try using [Tailwind CSS](https://tailwindcss.com/) for styling in small exercises.
 - Using [Turbo](https://turborepo.com/) to unify Rust (WASM) and JS builds for faster, simpler workflows.

 ## Getting Started